moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 ## Prototool Cons

-- By far the biggest con of Prototool is that it both uses uses a third-party Protobuf parser that is not tested to cover every edge case of the Protobuf grammar, while additionally shelling out to `protoc` to verify that files are valid.
+- By far the biggest con of Prototool is that it both uses a third-party Protobuf parser that is not tested to cover every edge case of the Protobuf grammar, while additionally shelling out to `protoc` to verify that files are valid.
 The third-party Protobuf parser Prototool uses has had issues in the past with breakages, and as this parser does not verify that what it is parsing is